AdilAhmed11/ts-snake-game/README.md

 -   [ ] Readability

     -   [ ] TS code to be formatted as functions
-    -   [ ] Code mush be correctly formatted using suitable indentation and variable names
+    -   [ ] Code must be correctly formatted using suitable indentation and variable names

 -   [ ] The Code
     -   [ ] Must be all my own.
 Be able to explain what everything does and it's there